 Other things to be careful with are topical steroid creams.
 This is something you need to discuss with your dermatologist.
 But be aware that hydrocortisone creams (which are often prescribed for eczema and allergic reactions) can cause thinning of the skin.

 It is also a known trigger of rosacea and perioral dermatitis.

 Another ingredient you may want to be cautious about is Niacinamide.
 It has some great effects on the skin and can even help improve the barrier function.
-But if used in high concentrations it can also be very irritating.
+But if used in high concentrations (such as 10 %) it can also be very irritating.

 It is very individual but you may want to take a rest from that ingredient until your skin is more restored.
 Or use it in lower concentrations.

-One of the programs that comes with that device is especially made for healing and restoring the skin.
-And it uses super gentle current that will speed up healing without being too active.
+One of the programs that come with that device is specially made for healing and restoring the skin.
+And it uses super-gentle nanocurrent that will speed up healing without being too active.